Francis Pym: Political career

 Pym entered politics as a member of Herefordshire County Council in 1958.
 He contested Rhondda West without success in 1959 and entered Parliament in 1961 at a by-election as MP for Cambridgeshire.
 He held the seat until 1983, and thereafter was MP for South East Cambridgeshire until 1987.
-He was an opposition whip from 1964 and served under Edward Heath as Government Chief Whip (1970–1973), playing a critical role during the passage of the European Community Bill (1972), which ensured British entry into Europe.
-He subsequently joined the Heath Cabinet as Northern Ireland Secretary (1973–1974), and also served as a Cabinet minister in the first Thatcher Government as Defence Secretary (1979–1981), Leader of the House of Commons and Lord President of the Council (1981–1982).
-He became foreign secretary during the Falklands War in 1982 following Lord Carrington's resignation, but was removed by Thatcher the following year after her second election victory.
+He was an opposition whip from 1964 and served under Edward Heath as Government Chief Whip (1970–1973), playing a critical role during the passage of the European Community Bill (1972), which ensured British entry into Europe, as well as the contentious Industrial Relations Bill (1971).
+He subsequently joined the Heath Cabinet as Northern Ireland Secretary (1973–1974) for a brief but difficult twelve weeks before the government left office.

+In opposition, Pym continued to shadow Northern Ireland, in addition to being shadow Agriculture spokesman until June 1974, when he gave up Ulster.
+In the 1975 Conservative Party leadership election, Pym voted for Heath in the first round and then supported his friend William Whitelaw in the second.
+Soon after Thatcher became Conservative leader, Pym stepped down from the Shadow Cabinet for a few months due to ill health.
+He returned as Shadow Leader of the House of Commons in January 1976 and led the opposition to the government's devolution legislation, and did so with some skill, enhancing his reputation.
+He was later promoted to Shadow Foreign Secretary.

+In the first Thatcher Government, Pym served as Defence Secretary (1979–1981), where he robustly defended the siting of cruise missiles in the UK but his successful resistance to Treasury attempts to cut the defence budget led to disagreements with Thatcher and he was moved to become Leader of the House of Commons and Lord President of the Council (1981–1982).
+He became foreign secretary during the Falklands War in 1982 following Lord Carrington's resignation, but his dogged pursuit of a diplomatic solution again brought him into conflict with the Prime Minister.
+He was removed by Thatcher the following year after her second election victory.

 Pym was a leading member of the "wets", Conservative MPs sceptical of Thatcherism.
 During the 1983 general election campaign he said on the BBC's Question Time that "Landslides don't on the whole produce successful governments".
 This was publicly repudiated by Thatcher and he was sacked after the election.
 Shortly afterwards, he launched a pressure group called Conservative Centre Forward to argue for more centrist, one-nation policies but with Thatcher at the height of her powers, it was unsuccessful.
 He stood down at the 1987 election and was created a life peer as Baron Pym (of Sandy in the County of Bedfordshire) on 9 October 1987.